-These are operational committees that manage the College's courses and ensure that College policies and procedures are put into practice at course level.
+These are operational committees that manage the RVC's courses and ensure that RVC policies and procedures are put into practice at course level.

-The CMCs also provide an important forum for the students' voice and for their concerns to be addressed by the College.
+The CMCs also provide an important forum for the students' voice and for their concerns to be addressed by the RVC.
 Chairs should always ensure that students are encouraged to participate in meetings and that their opinions are treated as objectively as those of staff members.

 CMCs are sub-committees of LTAC, to which they submit reports of "Actions and Outcomes" for consideration.
-They also exchange information with other committees and some information is automatically passed to other committees.
-For example, the action plans from the Annual Quality Improvement Reports will be sent to LTAC for consideration but the full Reports will also be sent to the Teaching Quality Committee, as it oversees the Annual Quality Improvement Report process.
+Where required, CMC's exchange information with other committees (such as the Teaching Quality Committee)